MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-profiles.md

 ## Setting up hybrid profiles
 <a name="MovingProfileData"> </a>

 Hybrid profiles is part of several hybrid feature bundles for SharePoint Server.
-For details, see [Hybrid sites features and OneDrive for Business](sharepoint-hybrid-sites-and-search.md#SitesFeatures).
+For details, see [Hybrid sites features and OneDrive](sharepoint-hybrid-sites-and-search.md#SitesFeatures).

 ## See also
 <a name="MovingProfileData"> </a>